 Iceland’s population is concentrated on or near its coastlines.
 The center of the island, the highlands, is mostly uninhabited.
 However, since it’s so beautiful up there, Icelanders created roads in order to drive into the highlands.
 These roads are known as F-roads, in which the F stands for fjall, meaning mountain.

 F-roads are not paved; they are gravel roads and not regularly maintained like Iceland’s highways.
-Because of this, only 4x4 vehicles are permitted on F-roads.
+Because of this, Icelandic laws only allow 4WD vehicles to travel on F-roads, and you'll have to rent a 4x4 in Iceland if you plan the visit the more remote areas of the country.
 It’s wise to follow this rule, as conditions in Iceland’s interior can be dangerous and help is far away.
 Hvítá river, described above, has an actual bridge passing over it, but many rivers passing through the highlands require fording.
-How, and whether, you should ford these rivers to reach the top depending on your vehicle, water levels and currents.
+How, and whether, you should ford these rivers to reach the top depends on your vehicle, water levels, and currents.

 When traveling to the highlands, the first consideration is to check your route is open and safe to travel on.
-The website http://www.road.is/ provides you with up to date information on each road in Iceland.
+The website Road.is provides you with up to date information on each road in Iceland.
 If there has been heavy rainfall or snowfall near to the F-road on your route, fording may be impossible.
 Additionally, Iceland’s slowly melting glaciers mean that at times, rivers passing over F-roads may shift.
-If you know that your route requires river fording, it’s best to have a Jeep or some other raised car.
-Also, many rental car companies’ basic insurance doesn’t cover water damage, so you may want to purchase extra.
+If you know that your route requires river fording, it’s best to rent a Jeep for your Iceland road trip or get some other raised car.
+Also, basic insurance with many rental car companies in Iceland doesn’t cover water damage, so you may want to purchase extra.

 Firstly, you should only cross where directed.
 These crossing points have been carefully selected, so don’t think you can find a better place to cross.
 Driving off-road is illegal in Iceland, so stick to the path.
 Also, don’t drive too fast.
 If the water splashes over your bonnet or windscreen, you need to slow down.
 Use a low gear and don’t change gears while you are in the water.
 It’s recommended to cross at a slight angle, with the front of your vehicle facing downstream.